 Pay and Taxes

-If you have a paid internship or training position, you will likely get paid weekly or every other week, either by check or direct deposit into your bank account.
-Your host organization will provide a statement showing the number of hours of training, pay, and the taxes and other deductions taken out of your paycheck.
+If you have a paid position, you will likely get paid weekly or bi-weekly, either by check or direct deposit into your bank account.
+Your host organization will provide a statement showing the number of hours worked, pay, and the taxes and other deductions taken out of your paycheck.